Verifying Application Module Structure

 The verification includes the following rules:

-• No cycles on the application module level — the dependencies between modules have to form directed, acyclic graph.
+• No cycles on the application module level — the dependencies between modules have to form a directed acyclic graph.

-• Efferent module access via API packages only — All references to types that reside in application module internal packages are rejected.
+• Efferent module access via API packages only — all references to types that reside in application module internal packages are rejected.
 See Advanced Application Modules for details.
+Dependencies into internals of Open Application Modules are allowed.

-Spring Modulith optionally integrates with the jMolecules ArchUnit library and, if present, automatically triggers its Domain-Driven Design verification rules described here.
+Spring Modulith optionally integrates with the jMolecules ArchUnit library and, if present, automatically triggers its Domain-Driven Design and architectural verification rules described here.